Vivek-Madenur/node3tier/README.md

 The folders `web` and `api` respectively describe how to install and run each app.

-# Steps to test locally using just Docker Engine
+# Steps to test locally using Docker Engine

 1. Create a Postgres DB locally or in cloud